Showing posts with label water. Show all posts

 This can cause:

-• One negative test followed by a positive result
+• One negative test followed by a positive result ( not testing in AM consistently)

 Using at-home self-tests helps track progress before an official screening.